awsdocs/aws-security-hub-user-guide/doc_source/securityhub-findings-format-attributes.md

 + [`AwsSsmPatchCompliance`](#asff-resourcedetails-awsssmpatchcompliance)
 + [`AwsWafWebAcl`](#asff-resourcedetails-awswafwebacl)
 + [`Container`](#asff-resourcedetails-container)
-For example, if the resource is an S3 bucket, then set the resource `Type` to `AwsS3Bucket`, and provide the resource details in the `AwsS3Bucket` subfield\.
+For example, if the resource is an S3 bucket, then set the resource `Type` to `AwsS3Bucket` and provide the resource details in the `AwsS3Bucket` subfield\.
 The [`Other`](#asff-resourcedetails-other) subfield allows you to provide custom fields and values\.
 You use the `Other` subfield in the following cases\.
 + The resource type \(the value of the resource `Type`\) does not have a corresponding subfield\.
 To provide details for the resource, you use the `Other` details subfield\.
-+ The subfield for the resource type does not include all of the fields you want to populate\.
++ The subfield for the resource type does not include all of the fields that you want to populate\.
 In this case, use the subfield for the resource type to populate the available fields\.
 Use the `Other` subfield to populate the fields that are not in the type\-specific subfield\.
 + The resource type is not one of the provided types\.
 In this case, set the resource `Type` to `Other`, and use the `Other` details subfield to populate the details\.
 **Type:** Object
 **Example**